pedrotomas27/Multi-SLAM-packages/README.md

 ### Usage Instructions

-1. **Transform Data**: For SLAM methods that do not directly support your LiDAR technology, use the provided Python nodes to convert your data into the VLP-16 format.
+1. **Transform Data**: For SLAM methods that do not directly support Velarray M1600 or Bpearl LiDAR technology, use the provided Python nodes to convert your data into the VLP-16 format.
 2. **Run SLAM Methods**: Execute the SLAM methods according to their respective instructions.
 Ensure to run any necessary transformation nodes concurrently if required.

 ## Docker